-At the Sachs Center our doctors offer neuropsychological and psychoeducational testing for our clients.
+The Sachs Center offers neuropsychological and psychoeducational testing for our clients.
 We pride ourselves on the thoroughness of our reports, the accuracy of our findings, the “readability” for parents and school administrators, and the quick turnaround.
-We can test on the weekends.
-Furthermore, if needed, we can provide the report within two to three weeks.
+We can test on the weekends and, if needed, can provide the report within two to three weeks.

 Neuropsychological or Psychoeducational evaluation?

 For most of our clients, there is no difference.
-In settings looking at traumatic brain injury, neuropsychological test and neuropsychological assessment would evaluate different brain functions related to hearing, sight, movement, etc. Because most of our psychological testing is for school or testing boards, we use these terms interchangeably.
+In settings looking at severe brain injury or trauma, neuropsychological testing would evaluate different brain functions related to hearing, sight, movement, etc. Because most of our psychological testing is for school or testing boards, we use these terms interchangeably.

 What goes into Neuropsychological Testing?

-Neuropsychological, or Psychoeducational Testing, is also often referred to as Psychological Testing.
-This is an assessment that measures and identifies cognitive, motor, behavioral and linguistic impairment and functioning in individuals.
+Neuropsychological or Psychoeducational Testing (also known as Psychological Testing) is an assessment that measures and identifies cognitive, motor, behavioral and linguistic impairment and functioning in individuals.
 It is a way to evaluate the structure of brain function by looking at a person’s thinking skills and information processing.

 Learn about extra time testing for the SAT, ACT, GRE, GMAT, etc.

-A typical neuropsychological or psychoeducational evaluation covers areas such as attention and concentration, memory and learning, language, Visual information skills, motor and sensory skills, intellectual functioning, higher level executive skills, mood, and personality.
+A typical neuropsychological or psychoeducational evaluation covers areas such as attention and concentration, memory and learning, language, visual-spatial skills, motor and sensory skills, intellectual functioning, higher level executive skills, mood, and personality.

-Our New York neuropsychological testing is accomplished via an interview and standard tests.
-These are held by our neuropsychologists with special training.
+Neuropsychological testing is accomplished via an interview and standardized tests conducted by our neuropsychologists with special training in diagnostic assessment.
 The tests are paper-based and are given in the same manner to all clients.
 The psychological testing can take a significant amount of time, ranging from 6 to 8 hours.

 During the interview, the psychologist gathers information about you or your child's background, medical history, physical status, and current concerns in order to best understand test results and make useful recommendations.

-When our doctors have completed the evaluation, you will be provided with a comprehensive report that may inform you of a new or corrected diagnosis.
+When the evaluation is completed, you will be provided with a comprehensive report that may inform you of a new or corrected diagnosis.

 We pride ourselves on well-written, comprehensive reports that are easy to understand.
-Most importantly, our New York neuropsychological testing results in the necessary accommodations in school or on standardized tests.
+Most importantly, these reports result in the necessary accommodations in school or on standardized tests.

 What is Neuropsychological Testing?
 Watch the video to find out.